-You can't stop others from following you too closely.
-But there are things you can do to make it safer.
+You cannot stop others from following you too closely, but there are things you can do to make it safer:

-Stay to the Right.
-Heavy vehicles are often tailgated when they can't keep up with the speed of traffic.
-This often happens when you're going uphill.
+Stay to the Right - Heavy vehicles are often tailgated when they cannot keep up with the speed of traffic.
+This often happens when you are going uphill.
 If a heavy load is slowing you down, stay in the right lane if you can.
 Going uphill, you should not pass another slow vehicle unless you can get around quickly and safely.

-Dealing with Tailgaters Safely.
-In a large vehicle, it's often hard to see whether a vehicle is close behind you.
+Dealing with Tailgaters Safely - In a large vehicle, it is often hard to see whether a vehicle is close behind you.
 You may be tailgated:

-- When you are traveling slowly.
-Drivers trapped behind slow vehicles often follow closely. - In bad weather.
-Many car drivers follow large vehicles closely during bad weather, especially when it is hard to see the road ahead.
+- When you are traveling slowly Drivers trapped behind slow vehicles often follow closely. - In bad weather Many car drivers follow large vehicles closely during bad weather, especially when it is hard to see the road ahead.

-If you find yourself being tailgated, here are some things you can do to reduce the chances of a crash.
+If you are being tailgated, do the following to reduce the chances of a crash: